Alemtola/meet/README.md

 #### Scenarios

-**Scenario 1: When user hasn’t specified a number, 32 is the default number**
+**Scenario 1: When user hasn’t specified a number, 16 is the default number**

-- Given the user has searched for events
+- Given the user is on the main page
 - When the user does not specify number of events
-- Then the user should see 32 events by default
+- Then the user should see 16 events by default

 **Scenario 2: User can change the number of events they want to see**